HMS Matapan: Service as Sonar Trials Ship 1973–1977

+During 1976 she operated in the Atlantic and Caribbean, undertaking trials with the United States Navy, including operating with the submarine, with the primary aim being to gather data on marine and submarine sonar echoes to allow both the US Navy and the Royal Navy to develop and gather data for their next generation of computer controlled sonars, as part of the RN 2016 sonar programme.
+Typically the submarine was positioned between 12 to 20 miles on Matapan’s Starboard beam at 90 degrees to the ships course, towing an Oropesa float on 600ft of towing cable, with a Barrage Balloon tied and flying some 100ft above the float.
+This allowed the submarines position to be seen visually from the ships bridge, to ensure the ships course was altered to keep the submarine at 90 degrees to Matapan who carried a stock of Helium and Balloons which could be inflated and flown from her flight deck before being towed along with the float, across to the submarine.

+During these trials it was reported by P.O.Moore (Petty Officer, Torpedo and Anti-Submarine Instructor) that: "The crew of USS Tullibee, claimed that having our sonar ping them was like having a metal bucket on your head and someone hitting it with a sledgehammer."
+The trials side mounted sonar was so powerful that it could punch through different temperature water layers, and if bounced off a flat sea bottom it could be trapped oscillating between the seas surface and the bottom where it could and did detect the Tullibee at ranges in excess of 70 miles on several occasions.
+Such a large sonar system and transducers along with over 20 processing cabinets coupled with the amount of power needed to operate it precluded such a system from ever being fitted to an operational warship but, it showed the way for digital processing of future sonar systems.

 Late in her career, Matapan also undertook testing of an alternative Towed Array Sonar, Type 2031, which offered the improved performance of the Type 2016, without the cost and space needs of the hull mounted type.
 The Type 2016 however, had already had a major influence on future warship evolution, as the Royal Navy's new Type 22 frigate was designed to mount the Type 2016, which resulted in a step change in hull size, in comparison to previous frigate designs, and ultimately it saw service in the larger warships of the Royal Navy, including the s and Type 42 destroyers.
 The towed array Type 2031 and its successor, the Type 2087, manufactured by Thales, have now become the standard equipment of the Royal Navy Type 23 frigates.

 Final days

 Matapan was decommissioned in August 1977 and laid up at Portsmouth.
 On 18 May 1979 she was sold to H.K.Vickers and was broken up at Blyth in Northumberland.